Block-Equity/stellar-android-wallet/app/src/androidTest/README.md

 - Best solution is to stop using LOG and use Timber
 - Provide a Log.java Implementation and place it in the package `app/src/test/java/android/util` (https://stackoverflow.com/a/46793567)
-- add in the android gradle
+- Add it in the android gradle
 ```
  testOptions {
         unitTests.returnDefaultValues = true
     }

 ```
-From Docs: Caution: Setting the returnDefaultValues property to true should be done with care.
+From the docs: Caution: Setting the returnDefaultValues property to true should be done with care.
 The null/zero return values can introduce regressions in your tests, which are hard to debug and might allow failing tests to pass.
 Only use it as a last resort